 The 2013 Alan Hurst Walk involved walking 40 miles of the Teesdale Way starting at Cow Green reservoir, Co.
 Durham.
 The participants as usual were club members plus spouses and friends and was in aid of the "West Cumbria Hospice at Home" charitydetails

 The club is situated on the western edge of the English Lake District in a very rural area.
-The medieval town of Egremont is our largest town.
-The primary employer is the nuclear reprocessing plant of Sellafield.
-Sellafield is the site of the world's first commercial nuclear power plant 'Calder Hall' opened by Queen Elizabeth II in 1956 and operated safely until it closed in 2002.
+We meet near the village of Gosforth.
 Club members enjoy the benefits of a beautiful unspoilt coastal fringe backed by the mountains of the Lake District National Park.
 The small resort of St Bees founded by an Irish princess is to the West and to the East are the lakes of Ennerdale Water and Wastwater.
 Wastwater is the deepest lake in England and it's valley also has England's highest mountain 'Scafell Pike' (pictured below) and the smallest church in England at it's foot.
-We meet near the village of Gosforth.
+To the south is the coastal village of Ravenglass with it's Roman bathhouse, narrow gauge railway and nearby Muncaster Castle.
+The medieval town of Egremont is our largest town.
+The primary employer is the nuclear reprocessing plant at Sellafield.
+Sellafield is the site of the world's first commercial nuclear power plant 'Calder Hall' opened by Queen Elizabeth II in 1956 and operated safely until it closed in 2002.